Samir-Hysa/Kickstarter_pred/README.md

-# Kickstarter_pred
+# heart_desease_pred
-Trying to [redict if a project will be successfull on Kickstarter before the start of him
+tryng to predict if with certain data we can predict if the patience have some heart problems